Introduction / History

 The houses in Pawari villages are typically made of bamboo and thatch with hard dirt floors.
 However, as finances allow, improvements are made.
 The first change is usually to replace the thatch roof with tiles or sheets of iron.
 Some of the reconstruction projects are now building bigger and better homes for the Pawari.
 The houses have more windows, separate rooms for cooking and sleeping, separate cattle sheds, better bathroom facilities, and stone floors.

-Most of the Pawari are skilled farmers.
+Most Pawari are skilled farmers.
 They are dependent on rainfall to water their crops, since the ground is not very fertile.
-Some of the Pawari have jobs as carpenters, blacksmiths, or wood cutters.
+Some Pawari have jobs as carpenters, blacksmiths, or wood cutters.
 Each man makes his own field tools, serves as his own barber, and weaves his own baskets.

 The Pawari speak Pauri, one of the Bhil languages; however, they claim no relation to the other Bhil tribes.
 Some of the Pawari also speak Marathi, a language spoken by the Hindu Maratha who established an empire in Gujarat during the thirteenth century.